Les Trois Valses distinguées du précieux dégoûté: Music and texts

 Satie quotes La Bruyère with tongue firmly in cheek, as he was never one to forgo a witticism.
-In fact he would face his own "degrading punishment" in 1917 when he lost a libel suit for sending insulting postcards to a music critic, calling him (among other things) "a most unmusical asshole".
+In fact he would face his own "degrading punishment" in 1917 when he was convicted of criminal libel for sending insulting postcards to a music critic, calling him (among other things) "a most unmusical asshole".
 The commentary depicts the dandy humming a 15th Century tune as he looks in the mirror, confident with his good looks and chances of seducing an aristocratic lady that night.
 He puts an arm around his waist in a gesture of triumphant self-satisfaction.
 "Is it not written thus?" the text inquires.